lc525/rscfl/README.md

 ### 1. Building from source

 The build process for Resourceful involves generating a list of kernel probe points.
-The automated as long as you have access to a linux kernel source tree and a vmlinux image with debug symbols (the default on Ubuntu systems).
+This is automated as long as you have access to a linux kernel source tree and a vmlinux image with debug symbols (the default on Ubuntu systems).

 Resourceful doesn't require you to _run_ a customized kernel, but the static analysis step performed at build time for determining the probe points locations